Sunday at the Sunshine Coast sees the postponed...

 Betting continues right up until the field and Caulfield Cup barrier draw is released, with former Group 1 winners and proven stayers over the 2400m Caulfield Cup distance dominating markets.

-Recent favourites in Caulfield Cup betting to salute for the punters include Mongolian Khan (2015) and Jameka (2016).
+Recent favourites in Caulfield Cup betting to salute for the punters include Mongolian Khan (2015), Jameka (2016) and Verry Elleegant ($5 in 2020).
 Before that however runners at longer Caulfield Cup odds had an excellent string of form with Mongolian Khan the first favourite to win since Master O’Reilly (2007).